IQuOD/wodpy/README.md

  - `extract_secondary_header(index)`: returns the value of the secondary header indexed by the `index` argument, where this index corresponds to the 'ID' column of table 4 in https://data.nodc.noaa.gov/woa/WOD/DOC/wodreadme.pdf.
 For example, `extract_secondary_header(29)` is exactly equivalent to `probe_type()`.

 **Per-level data:**
+ - `ds()`: Returns a numpy masked array of salinity uncertainties
+ - `dt()`: Returns a numpy masked array of temperature uncertainties
+ - `dz()`: Returns a numpy masked array of depth uncertainties
  - `oxygen()`: Returns a numpy masked array of oxygen content (mL / L).
  - `p()`: Returns a numpy masked array of pressures (decibar).
  - `pH()`: Returns a numpy masked array of pH levels.
  - `phosphate()`: Returns a numpy masked array of phosphate content (uM / L).
  - `s()`: Returns a numpy masked array of salinity.
  - `s_level_qc(originator=False)`: Returns the quality control flag for each salinity level.
+ - `s_metadata()`: returns a list of dictionaries describing available salinity metadata
  - `s_profile_qc(originator=False)`: Returns the quality control flag for the salinity profile.
  - `s_qc_mask()`: Returns a boolean array showing which salinity levels failed quality control.
 If the entire cast was rejected then all levels are set to True.
  - `silicate()`: Returns a numpy masked array of silicate content (uM / L).
  - `t()`: Returns a numpy masked array of temperatures (C).
  - `t_level_qc(originator=False)`: Returns the quality control flag for each temperature level.
+ - `t_metadata()`: returns a list of dictionaries describing available temperature metadata
  - `t_profile_qc(originator=False)`: Returns the quality control flag for the temperature profile.
  - `t_qc_mask()`: Returns a boolean array showing which temperature levels failed quality control.
 If the entire cast was rejected then all levels are set to True.
  - `z()`: Returns a numpy masked array of depths.